kevincjackson/Notes/powershell.md

 - "Dot sourcing" Will: `. .\Get-Test.ps1`
 - You check with this: `gci -path Function:\Get-Test`

+Return

+- Do NOT use return  unless you want EARLY return.
+- It messes up pipes and multiples!

+Comments

+- Use Write-Verbose instead of comments.
+- Why comments are not seen, and often go out of date.

 Function Naming

 - Use a singular noun